jesus-seijas-sp/hello-world-typescript-enterprise/README.md

-# hello-world-typescript-enterprise
+# Hello World Enterpise using Typescript
-A hello world in typescript "enterprise"
+Even most simple thing can be complicated in an "Enterprise" mindset.